docker-mailserver/docker-mailserver/docs/content/config/advanced/mail-forwarding/gmail-smtp.md

 ---
-title: 'Mail Forwarding | GMAIL SMTP'
+title: 'Mail Forwarding | Configure Gmail as a relay host'
 ---

 This page provides a guide for configuring DMS to use [GMAIL as an SMTP relay host][gmail-smtp].